bloominstituteoftechnology/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

             l += 1
             sum += 1

 c) def bunnieEars(bunnies):
 if bunnies == 0:
 return 0

       return 2 + bunnyEars(bunnies-1)

+-- This is a O(n!) problem as we need to

 # Exercise 2

+Suppose that you have an _n_-story building and plenty of eggs.
+Suppose also that an egg gets broken if it is thrown off floor _f_ or higher, and doesn't get broken if dropped off a floor less than floor _f_.
+Devise a strategy to determine the value of _f_ such that the number of dropped eggs is minimized.